ncvreg

 plot(fit, main=expression(paste(gamma,"=",10)))

-At smaller values, the estimates transition rapidly from 0 to their unpenalized solutions; this transition happens more slowly and gradually at larger values.
-Note that one consquence of these rapid transitions at low values is that the solutions are less stable (the gray region depicting the region of the solution path that is not locally convex is larger).
+At smaller \gamma values, the estimates transition rapidly from 0 to their unpenalized solutions; this transition happens more slowly and gradually at larger \gamma values.
+Note that one consquence of these rapid transitions at low \gamma values is that the solutions are less stable (the gray region depicting the region of the solution path that is not locally convex is larger).

 EQUATION HERE.